#1 We’ll talk—a lot.

-When it comes to pelvic health, getting your full story is very important.
-So, the first thing I’ll do is to take a thorough history.
-To get to the root of your pelvic health concerns, we’ll talk about all the different roles of the pelvic floor and core.
-We’ll also talk about how you’re doing overall, for example, stress and sleep patterns can all impact your health.
+In pelvic health, getting your whole story is very important.
+So, the first thing I’ll do is take a thorough history.
+To get to the root of your pelvic health concerns, we’ll talk about all the different roles of the pelvic organs, the pelvic floor, and core muscles.
+We’ll also talk about how you’re doing overall.
+For example, stress and sleep patterns can all impact your health.

 I work with many diverse people.
-Therefore, please feel free to share anything that you feel is relevant for me to know. in order to make sure.
-If there is ever anything about your body, your gender, your identity, or your sexual health that you want to discuss or ask questions about, please don’t hesitate to do so.
+Therefore, please feel free to share anything that is relevant to me.
+If there is ever anything about your body, gender, identity, or sexual health that you want to discuss or ask questions about, please don’t hesitate to do so.

-We usually use the term “Physiotherapy Treatment,” but if I had it my way, it would be called “Physiotherapy Exercise, Education and Encouragement.”
+We usually use the term “Physiotherapy Treatment,” but if I had it my way, it would be called “Physiotherapy Exercise, Education, and Encouragement.”
 This is your body, your recovery, and your life, so I want you to understand why things are happening the way they are, why I’m suggesting the things I am, and what you can do yourself, at home.
-I’ll be your biggest cheerleader, but ultimately, you are the biggest player in your rehabilitation!
+I’ll be your biggest cheerleader, but ultimately, you are the most significant player in your rehabilitation!

-Exercise and rehab is often overcomplicated, which leaves people feeling like they can’t do it themselves.
+Exercise and rehab are often overcomplicated, leaving people feeling like they can’t do it themselves.
 Instead, they keep going back for endless appointments.
-This is good for business, but bad for lifelong wellbeing.
-I believe the simplest approach is usually the best approach.
-Life’s complicated enough, let’s keep your physio, your exercises, and your life fun and doable!
+This is good for business but bad for lifelong well-being.
+I believe the most straightforward approach is usually the best approach.
+Life’s complicated enough; let’s keep your physio, exercises, and life fun and doable!

 Frequently Asked Questions